varalakshmi-g/Day12-with-java/README.md

 Let's go...

-1.Array "arr" is declared and initialized with values {1, 2, 3, 4,}
+1. Array "arr" is declared and initialized with values {1, 2, 3, 4,}

 2. printPairs method wtakes an integer array arr as its parameter, inside this method, length of the array "arr" will be stored in the variable 'n'.